gramps-project/addons-source/PlaceUpdate/README.md

 The place type and tag setting affects only the original place.

 If the original place is under another place or a new enclosing place is specified then the new hierarchy is placed under the enclosing place.

+If a timespan is specified then it applies to all levels in the generated hierarchy.

 **Editing place names**